riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

-Architecture extension test macro is a new set of test macro to checking the availability and version for certain extension, however not all compilers are supported, so you should check `__riscv_arch_test_macro` to make sure this compiler is supporting those preprocessor definitions.
+Architecture extension test macro is a new set of test macro to checking the availability and version for certain extension, however not all compilers are supported, so you should check `__riscv_arch_test` to make sure this compiler is supporting those preprocessor definitions.

 The value of architecture extension test macro are defined as its version, which is compute by following formula: